tilt-dev/tilt/docs/tutorial.md

 # Tutorial: First 15 Minutes
 This tutorial walks you through setting up Tilt for your project.
 It should take 15 minutes, and assumes you've already [installed Tilt](install.html).
 Before you begin, you may want to join the `#tilt` channel in [Kubernetes Slack](http://slack.k8s.io) for technical and moral support.

-Start by `cd`'ing into a project you can already build and deploy.
+Start by `cd`'ing into a project you can already build and deploy to Kubernetes.

 ## Example Tiltfile
 At the end of this guide, your Tiltfile will look something like this: